- Monthly Theme: Slashers

 Kristine: Freddy really didn’t it scare you at all?

-Sean: Well, I actually think it was just the movie itself that I loved more than Freddy in particular, though I did think the gloves were cool.
+Sean: Well, I actually think it was just the movie itself that I loved more than Freddy in particular, though I did think the glove was cool.
 This movie is more a work of pure imagination and dark fantasy in comparison to traditional slashers like Halloween and Friday the 13th.

 Kristine: I agree with that… I mean, in Friday the 13th there are hints that Jason is supernatural, but in this movie, Freddy is revealed to be a more traditional “monster” right off the bat, grounded in the supernatural.
 It makes Freddy both scarier and more vulnerable.